Comment: Five ways to save Sky TV

 Unfortunately, product development was frozen for the best part of two years while Sky and Vodafone courted, then formally began their attempted merger.
 Had it been successful, Sky would simply have adopted the living room and mobile TV products that Vodafone has already deployed in Europe.
 Now, it has to get a wriggle-on with plan B.

-Sky does have quite a good product pipeline, with cloud storage on the way (that is, unlimited online storage rather than having to constantly delete programmes from your decoder's hard drive to make room), an Android-powered "puck" that will be similar in size and interface to Apple TV, and plans for an app-only service.
+Sky does have quite a good product pipeline, with cloud storage on the way (that is, unlimited online storage rather than having to constantly delete programmes from your decoder's hard drive to make room), an Android-powered "puck" that will be similar in size and interface to Apple TV and include support for a Netflix app (a radical move by Sky TV NZ standards, but something that's become a standard co-option move by pay TV broadcasters overseas) and plans for an app-only service.

 It's all good stuff, but it would have been better if it had been done five years ago.
 The new leadership will have to make up for lost time.